-Clear-cut communication increases the likelihood that people will comprehend and take action on whatever it is you are asking from them.
-Success.com says that it is always better to over-explain something than to leave room for misunderstanding.
-Whenever a leader is delivering an assignment or asking for assistance from someone, they should focus on providing simple and specific instructions.
+Clear communication increases the likelihood that people will not only comprehend, but also take action on whatever it is you are asking of them.
+A leader should always over-explain something rather than under-explain and leave room for misunderstanding.
+Whenever a leader is delivering an assignment or asking a task of someone, they should focus on providing simple and specific instructions.
 There are other aspects to communication but verbal communication is crucial in being an exceptional leader.

 Ability to Listen

 Communication is a constant two-way street that consists of talking and listening.
 The listening side of communication is just as important, if not more important than the speaking side.
 An exceptional leader is an active listener as well.
 This means that he or she is focused on the person who is speaking, and only that person.
 Effective leaders ignore distractions, such as a ringing phone or a lingering thought.
 Employees know when they are being heard and it leads to a more trusting relationship.

 As a leader, you will encounter a myriad of different people, both customers and employees.
 And every single person will respond to communication differently.
 This is why it is pivotal that a leader can adapt his or her communication style.
 Throughout the day, you will go from communicating with a shy introvert to an overly enthusiastic go-getter.
 Exceptional leaders understand when and how to adapt their own communication style in order to make the most out of every interaction.